Creating a Last Will and Testament

 Hire an Attorney to Prepare Your Will

 If you value your life’s work, properly preparing a Last Will and Testament in Texas with a trusted estate planning attorney is the best way to ensure that your assets are distributed correctly when the time comes to probate the Will.
-The Law Office of Ronda S. Haynes is ready to receive your call at (817) 752-2177 and assist you in properly preparing a customized Will to meet your needs.
+The Law Office of Ronda S. Haynes is ready to receive your call at (817) 752-2177 and assist you in properly preparing a customized Will or Trust to meet your needs.
+It is also recommended that you review your will every ten years or in the event of any major changes such as a beneficiary passing away before you do.
+So please keep that in mind.